DataDog/integrations-core/ibm_mq/README.md

 If you're using SSL Authentication, you can setup SSL Authentication.

-And finally, the check will only monitor the queues you have set in the config:
+And finally, the check only monitors the queues you have set in the config:

 ```yaml
 queues: